danielnbarbosa/drlnd_continuous_control/README.md

 Feel to experiment with modifying the hyperparameters to see how it affects training.

 ## Report
-See the [report](Report.md) for more insight on how I arrived at the current hyperparameters.
+See the [report](Report.md) for more details on the implementation.